Women's Research Network (WReN)

 First meeting for the year

 Caption this!
-Using humour to explore issues faced by women in research, will be the topic for the first informal meeting of the WReN for 2017.
-Facilitated by Priscilla Prestes and Lauren Fortington at Mt Helen, and Kate Moore in Gippsland, the meetings will be an opportunity to meet other women in research and join in on a lighthearted discussion.
+Using humour to explore issues faced by women in research, was the topic for the first informal meeting of the WReN for 2017.
+Facilitated by Priscilla Prestes and Lauren Fortington at Mt Helen, and Kate Moore in Gippsland, the meetings used humour as a starting point to discuss some of the issues that women in research face.

 The results of the survey are in!